 Registration is required to attend.
 Visit stanleycenter.org/inclusivedialogue to register today!

-In preparation for Inclusive Dialogue: Journey Through Uncertainty, you can purchase a copy of “When Stars Are Scattered" at Soul Book Nook Book Store (www.soulbooknook.com) or check out a copy at The Musser Public Library, 408 E 2nd St. in Muscatine.
+In preparation for Inclusive Dialogue: Journey Through Uncertainty, you can purchase a check out a copy of “When Stars Are Scattered" from The Musser Public Library, 408 E 2nd St. in Muscatine.
 Limited copies are available—please contact the Service Desk prior to visiting.

 The event is co-organized by the Global Education program at the Stanley Center, Muscatine Community College, and the Community Foundation of Greater Muscatine.
 For more information, please visit stanleycenter.org/inclusivedialogue.